 - The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
-Attendance is calculated using a computerized time clock and does round hours.
-To ensure proper credit for clock hours, full-time students are required to clock in/out 4 times a day: when they arrive at school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
-Part-time students are required to clock in/out 2 times a day: when they arrive at school and when they leave at the end of the day.
+Attendance is calculated using a computerized time clock and does not round hours.
+To ensure proper credit for clock hours, full-time and part-time students are required to clock in/out 2 times a day: when they arrive at school and when they leave at the end of the day.
 If a student fails to clock in or out for their schedule on the student timeclock, the student will not receive hours.
 If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form.
-The documentation would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - The school is open from 9:30 AM to 5:00 PM for day students and 5:00 PM to 10:00 PM for night students. - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week.
-Alternate schedules are available to those students who qualify. - Day and Night students may not miss Mondays; day students may not miss Saturdays. - Students must be on time, as tardiness inhibits the learning process.
-Students who are late for theory class may not enter the classroom and will not receive theory credit.
-They may "clock in" and will be assigned special projects or assignments pertaining to their course of study.
+The documentation would include the student sign in sheet, the specialty class attendance role, and/ or the guest service summary. - The school is open from 9:30 AM to 5:00 PM for 5-day students, 9:30 AM to 8:30 PM for 3-day students, and 5:30 PM to 10:00 PM for night students. - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week. - Night students may not miss Mondays; day students may not miss Saturdays. - Students must be on time, as tardiness inhibits the learning process.
+Students who are late for theory class may not enter the classroom and will not receive theory credit or clock hours during Theory time.
 Students who are late for a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by an instructor.
-Students are never excused from mandatory theory class to work in the clinic. - During the enrollment contract period, Applicant must maintain a 90% attendance average each month in order to complete the program within the Scheduled program length.
-The Applicant is allowed to miss 10% of his or her scheduled hours before having to pay extra instructional charges.
-The Applicant may use the allowed 10% of his/her scheduled hours for vacation, doctor appointments, illness, etc. If the Applicant must attend additional Program hours beyond his/her maximum Scheduled Program length due to attendance problems or to complete academic graduation requirements, the applicant will be charged an additional \$10.00 for each hour scheduled to complete after the Scheduled Program length is reached.
-Extra instructional charges will be billed to the student's account once the contracted program length is reached. - Refer to the school enrollment contract for the Enrollment Contract Period definition.
+Students are never excused from mandatory theory class to work in the clinic. - During the enrollment contract period, the student is allowed to miss 150 hours before having to pay extra instructional charges.
+If the student's training goes beyond the contracted ending date for course completion, the student will be charged an additional \$11.33 for each hour completed after the contract ending date.
+The student may use the 150 allowed absent hours for vacation, appointments, illness, etc. - Refer to the school enrollment contract for the Enrollment Contract Period definition.

-Please note that if a student misses more than 14 consecutive calendar days, the student will be terminated from the program.

-Students who are late or cannot attend school must contact the school and talk to the school service desk immediately.
-Day students must call in by 9:00 AM and must arrive to school no later than 9:45 AM.
-If the student is tardy and has not arrived to school by 9:45 AM they will be dismissed from school for the day; night students must call in by 4:30 PM and must arrive to school no later than 5:15 PM.
-If the student is tardy and has not arrived to school by 5:15 PM they will be dismissed from school for the night.
+Please note that if a student misses more than 14 consecutive calendar days, the student may be terminated from the program. - Students who are late or cannot attend school must contact the school and talk to the school service desk immediately.
+5-Day and 3-Day students must call in by 9:00 AM; night students must call in by 1:30 PM. - Students must request time off from school from the Education Leader. - If a student arrives late to school without calling in he/she may be asked to clock out and will not receive time for that day. - Lunches and breaks are scheduled for all students.
+Day students will take 30 minutes for lunch between 12:00 noon and 1:30 PM, if possible, according to their booking.

-- Students must request time off from school from the Education Leader. - O Students are required to be in attendance a minimum of seven (7) hours per day, 35 hours per week for the full-time schedule; 20 hours per week for part-time students.
-Holidays such as Victory Day, Columbus Day, Veteran's Day, Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year.
-Students cannot bank hours and attend over 35 hours per week to make up for missing hours.
-If a student will miss hours during the week, arrangements must be made with the Learning Leader Advisor to make up those hours within the same week, or the hours missed will count against the hours allowed to miss and overtime charges can occur. - Lunches and breaks are scheduled for all students.
-All students will take 30 minutes for lunch between 12:00 noon and 1:30 PM.
 Students should communicate with their instructor if they have not had lunch by 1:30 PM.
-Night students take a 10 minute break.